Luke Shaw

 Originally a member of Southampton's youth system, Shaw made his first-team debut for the club in January 2012.
 He signed his first professional contract in May that year before becoming a regular in the Southampton team over the next two seasons.
 In June 2014, Shaw was signed by Manchester United for £30 million, then a world record transfer fee for a teenager.

-Shaw made his senior international debut for England in March 2014 in a 1–0 friendly win against Denmark, and later that year was selected in the squad for the FIFA World Cup.
-He scored his first international goal in the UEFA Euro 2020 final, which was also the fastest ever scored in a UEFA European Championship final and fifth fastest in the tournament’s history.
+Shaw made his senior international debut for England in March 2014 in a 1–0 friendly win against Denmark, and later that year was selected in the squad for the 2014 FIFA World Cup.
+He scored his first international goal in the UEFA Euro 2020 final, which was also the fastest scored in a UEFA European Championship final.

 Early life

-Shaw was born in Kingston upon Thames, London and raised in Molesey, Surrey.
+Luke Paul Hoare Shaw was born on 12 July 1995 in Kingston upon Thames, Greater London, and raised in nearby Molesey, Surrey.
 He attended Chandlers Field Primary School and Rydens Enterprise School, where he helped the Under-15 team reach the semi-finals of the English Schools' FA Cup.
 He began playing grassroots football with Hersham and Molesey Juniors.
 Shaw grew up as a Chelsea supporter and idolised full-back Ashley Cole.
 He played at Chelsea's development centre in Guildford, but was not offered an academy place.
 He has said that he wanted to eventually play for the club.